Videogamesmauro/Videogamesmauro/README.md

 - 👋 Hi, I’m @Videogamesmauro
-- 👀 I’m interested in ...
+- 👀 I’m a student based in Italy.
 - 🌱 I’m currently learning Java and C/C++
-- 💞️ Now I have much time
+- 💞️ Now I have much time for work.
-- 📫 How to reach me ...
+- 📫 How to reach me : @maurosthenics on instagram

 <!---
 Videogamesmauro/Videogamesmauro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.